tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/UpdateLightboxHeader.md

 ###Workflow Example
 1. Call CreateSession to create an authentication token.
-2. Call CreateLightbox with the authentication token to create a new blank lightbox.
+2. Call CreateLightbox with the authentication token to create a new blank lightbox or call GetLightboxHeaders to find ID of existing lightbox.
 Note the Lightbox ID in the response.
-3. Call UpdateLightboxHeader with the lightbox ID in Step 2 with the new values for it's header.
+3. Call UpdateLightboxHeader with the lightbox ID in Step 2 with the new values for the lightbox header.